A Few Newer Stories

 “Just a little,” he says.
 “It warms my stomach.
 I haven’t smoked for a week now.”
 Paco Dominguez lights up.
 “Must you?”
-Sabrino says.
+Sobrino says.
 But Dominguez ignores him—the matador is coming in: tall and svelte, chin held high, hair jet black, eyes hidden behind dark glasses.
-He is a novice, perhaps twenty-years old and, Sabrino confides, without promise.
+He is a novice, perhaps twenty-years old and, Sobrino confides, without promise.

 “A rich kid,” he says.

 “He comes from a wealthy family,” says Dominguez, turning back toward the bar.
 “His family is investing in him.”